-- 1. Upon decision on an application for a long stay visa or residence permit, the competent authority that issued that decision shall create without delay an the individual application file, by entering the following application data referred to in Article 22c or Article 22d in the VIS, insofar as available as far as those data are required to be provided by the applicant in accordance with the relevant Union or national legislation: - a. application number; - b. status information, indicating that a long stay visa or residence permit has been requested; - c. the authority with which the application has been lodged, including its location; - d. surname (family name); first name(s); date of birth; current nationality or nationalities; sex; date, place of birth; - e. type and number of the travel document and the three letter code of the issuing country of the travel document; - f. the date of expiry of the validity of the travel document; - g. the country authority which issued the travel document and its date of issue; - h. a scan of the biographic data page of the travel document; - i. in the case of minors, surname and first name(s) of the holder's parental authority or legal guardian; - j. a facial image of the holder, where possible taken live or a photograph; - k. fingerprints of the holder. - 2.
-Upon creation of the individual application file, the VIS shall automatically launch the query pursuant to Article 22b. - 3.
-If the holder has applied as part of a group or with a family member, the authority shall create an application individual file for each person in the group and link the files of the persons having applied together for and who were issued a the long stay visa or residence permit.
+1. Upon decision on an application for a long stay visa or residence permit, the competent authority that issued that decision shall create without delay an application the individual file, by entering the following data referred to in Article 22c or Article 22d in the VIS as far as those data are required to be provided by the applicant in accordance with the relevant Union or national legislation:- a. application number;

+b. status information, indicating that a long stay visa or residence permit has been requested;

+c. the authority with which the application has been lodged, including its location;

+d. surname (family name); first name(s); date of birth; current nationality or nationalities; sex; place of birth;

+- e. type and number of the travel document; - f. the date of expiry of the validity of the travel document; - g. the country which issued the travel document and its date of issue; - h. a scan of the biographic data page of the travel document;

+i. in the case of minors, surname and first name(s) of the holder's parental authority or legal guardian;

+j. a facial image of the holder, where possible taken live or a photograph;

+k. fingerprints of the holder.

-4. Where particular data are not required to be provided in accordance with Union or national legislation or factually cannot be provided, the specific data field(s) shall be marked as 'not applicable'.
+- 2. Upon creation of the application individual file, the VIS shall automatically launch the query pursuant to Article 22b. - 3.
+If the holder has applied as part of a group or with a family member, the authority shall create an application individual-file for each person in the group and link the files of the persons having applied together for the and who were issued a long stay visa or residence permit. - 4.
+Where particular data are not required to be provided in accordance with Union or national legislation or factually cannot be provided, the specific data field(s) shall be marked as 'not applicable'.
 In the case of fingerprints, the system shall permit a distinction to be made between the cases where fingerprints are not required to be provided in accordance with Union or national legislation and the cases where they cannot be provided factually.